p2/Redland-ObjC/README.md

     $ cd ..
     $ appledoc .

+> NOTE: appledoc currently does not support the `///<` token, so some property documentations are shifted and thus off!

 Note that this assumes that you have write permissions for `/usr/local`, if not you may need to issue this command as root with `sudo`.
 The documentation is now available from within Xcode.